 Pattern Graph for Sparse Hessian Matrix Determination, Shahadat Hossain and Nasrin Hakim Mithila, The 7th International Conference on Algorithmic Differentiation 2016, pp. 78 - 81, Christ Church Oxford, UK.

-Efficient Detection of Hessian Matrix Sparsity Pattern, Richard Carter, Shahadat Hossain and Marzia Sultana, (4 pages), To appear in ACM Communications in Computer Algebra.
+Efficient Detection of Hessian Matrix Sparsity Pattern, Richard Carter, Shahadat Hossain and Marzia Sultana, ACM Communications in Computer Algebra Volume 50 Issue 4, December 2016, pp. 151-154.

 DSMDE: A Data Exchange format for Design Structure Models, Ansari, Lazima; Hossain, Shahadat; Khan, Ahamad Imtiaz.
 Sustainability in Modern Project Management: Proceedings of the 18th International DSM Conference, pp. 111-121, 2016.
 ISBN 978-85-63710-01-7, DOI 10.19255/JMPM-DSM2016